EU won't accept UK's N.Ireland Brexit red line: Ireland

 - 'Starting point' -

+"I welcomed the change of heart in Brussels with the decision to renegotiate," Donaldson said in a statement.

+"I also explained why the proposals fall short of what is needed.
+We need a sustainable solution which removes the Irish Sea border and restores our place within the United Kingdom."

-The UK said it would look at the proposals "seriously and constructively" and called on both sides to engage in "intensive talks" rapidly.
+London earlier said it would look at the proposals "seriously and constructively".

-"We need to find a solution which all sides can get behind for the future, which safeguards the Belfast (Good Friday) Agreement, and which puts the UK-EU relationship on a stronger footing," a UK spokesperson added.

 Designing the protocol was a major source of friction in Britain's drawn-out divorce from the EU after it voted to leave the bloc in 2016.